vgobbo/devcert/README.md

 ```
 6. Setup hooks: `./scripts/setup-hooks`
 7. (**Optional**) Run `./scripts/setup-target` to initialize `target/` in the temporary directory.
 This has to be done everytime the machine is restarted.

+[ASN.1 Javascript Decoder](https://lapo.it/asn1js/) is useful for debugging generated certificates.